WeissSa/CodingCampGames/README.md

 The third game I made was based on pokemon and inspired by games like flappy bird or birds life.
 It is under the folder "Pokemon".

 The fourth game I made was a short puzzle game for a 4 day week.
 It is meant to more teach the logic than other games, but I enjoyed giving it a complete aesthetic.

+The fifth game is for a full day camp (previous camps were half day).
+It has two phases and uses the better method of using surfaces/rects for collision.
+The first phase is based on flappy bird and the second on lunar lander.